This section lists associations from Baltimore to Dorchester giving details about each one and what resources and publications they offer.

 Established to save the Sherman-Fisher-Shellman House (1807) from being demolished, the society was founded in 1939.

-The association has a Research Library where a number of archives are accessible, which include local Newspapers, a comprehensive photograph collection and their manuscript collection which include scrapbooks, maps, ledgers and family papers.
+Many resources can be accessed in their Research Library, which include local Newspapers, a comprehensive photograph collection and their manuscript collection which include scrapbooks, maps, ledgers and family papers.